This article describes how to update Symantec Endpoint Protection (SEP) with the latest virus definitions and other content updates.

 Using Intelligent Updater (IU)

-It is possible to update the antivirus definitions on managed or unmanaged SEP clients using a standalone tool.
-See How to update definitions for Symantec Endpoint Protection using the Intelligent Updater for details.
+It is possible to update the Virus and Spyware Protection definitions (and Intrusion Prevention (IPS) definitions (Windows only) on managed or unmanaged Symantec Endpoint Protection clients using a standalone tool.
+See Use Intelligent Updater to update definitions for Endpoint Protection for details.

 This document is available in the following languages: